Pz445/100-days-of-code/log.md

 ### Day 32

 Today I did about 2 hours of React learning.
 It is starting to sink in and stick.

+### Day 33

+I am still going through the React course on Codecademy as well as doing the React challenges on Free Code Camp